 8. The artistic side

-9. The feeling of space
+9. The feeling of space and peace

-For us city dwellers, space, peace and quiet are scarce resources.
-But the islands have plenty to spare.
-Even on Luskentyre Beach on a sunny Saturday in the middle of August we counted at most 25 other people.
+For city-dwellers like me, space, peace and quiet are all scarce resources.
+But the Isles of Lewis and Harris have plenty of them to spare.
+Even on Luskentyre Beach on a sunny Saturday in the middle of August, we counted at most 25 other people.